First World Solutions Are Not Resolving Third World Problems

 Possibly she does not believe in or know of the huge problem fertilizer runoff has caused in creating algal blooms that destroy fishing industries (Biello, 2008).

-…Africa today is not the Africa waiting for aid solutions, or cookie-cutter foreign expert policy prescriptions.
+Africa today is not the Africa waiting for aid solutions, or cookie-cutter foreign expert policy prescriptions.
 Africa has learned, or is learning somewhat slowly, that markets don’t happen by themselves.
 In the 1980s, it was very fashionable to talk about getting prices right.
 There was a very influential book about that, which was mainly about getting governments out of the market.
 We now recognize that getting markets right is about not just price incentives, but also investing in the right infrastructure and the appropriate and necessary institutions to create the conditions to unleash the power of innovation in the market.
 When conditions are right, we know and see that that innovation is ready to explode in rural Africa, just like anywhere else.
 (09:49)

 Just like anywhere else, free markets under the ideology that promotes unrestricted global market have created the largest ever income and wealth gaps.
 This is not what small farmers need.
 This is not what Africa needs.

 I currently lead, in Ethiopia, an exciting new initiative to establish the first Ethiopia Commodity Exchange, or ECX.
-Now, the commodity exchange itself, that concept, is not new to the world. … the Chicago Board of Trade, which is the most famous commodity exchange in the world….Well, the need to avoid these huge risks and tremendous losses led to the birth of the futures market, and the underlying system of grading grain and receipting — issuing warehouse receipts on the basis of which trade could be done.
+Now, the commodity exchange itself, that concept, is not new to the world.… the Chicago Board of Trade, which is the most famous commodity exchange in the world….Well, the need to avoid these huge risks and tremendous losses led to the birth of the futures market, and the underlying system of grading grain and receipting — issuing warehouse receipts on the basis of which trade could be done.
 (11:49)

 On the surface, it seemed a reasonable solution.
-Yet the idea that it would result in wealthy small farmers in Africa should have been suspect, because it did not lead to wealthy small farmers in the midwest.
+Yet the idea that it would result in wealthy small farmers in Africa should have been suspect, because the same "solution" did not lead to wealthy small farmers in the midwest.
 When considering the effect on the local towns from which the wealth was extracted and funneled toward financiers, it is not surprising that rural farm communities are now among the most impoverished in the United States, similar to the former mining towns.
 The worst, most selfish opportunistic side of people can continue to come out when there is no accountability.
 There is now little social or legal accountability in the global economic system.

 From there, the greatest innovation of all came about in this market, which is that buyers and sellers could transact grain without actually having to physically or visually inspect the grain….There’s been explosive growth in India, for example, where rural farmers are using exchanges — growing here over the last three years by 270% a year.
 This is powered by low-cost VSAT technology, aggressively trying to reach farmers to bring them into the market.
 China’s Dalian Commodity Exchange, three years ago, 2004, overtook the Chicago Board of Trade to become the second largest commodity exchange in the world.
 Now, in Ethiopia, we’re in the process of designing the first organized Ethiopia Commodity Exchange.
 We’re not trying to cut and paste the Chicago model or the India model, but creating a system uniquely tailored to Ethiopia’s needs and realities, Ethiopia’s small farmers (13:42).

-….We’re creating a system that serves all market actors, that creates integrity, trust, efficiency, transparency and enables small farmers to manage the risks that I have described.
+We’re creating a system that serves all market actors, that creates integrity, trust, efficiency, transparency and enables small farmers to manage the risks that I have described.
 In the design of our commodity exchange in Ethiopia, we’ve done something rather unique, which is to take the approach of an integrated perspective, or what we call the ECX Edge.
 The ECX Edge pretty much creates the entire ecosystem in which the market will develop itself.
 And this is because one of the things we’ve learned over the last decade of studying market development in Africa is that the piecemeal approach does not work.
 You’ve got one donor trying to develop market information, another trying to work on or sponsor grades and standards, another ICT, and yet another on warehousing, or warehouse receipts.
 (14:52, emphasis added)

 The piecemeal approach does work, but only at a local level.
 The level of complexity of a large international exchange makes it impossible for farmers to figure out when they are paid fairly and when they are not.